EuropeanForestInstitute/tradeflows/README.md

 --> This might not actually be needed.
 * calculate regional prices as a ponderation of import and export prices as done in Chasamil2000
+--> Actually regional import and export price should be different
 * discrepancy report
 in the server function,
 add a parameter to the loadcomtrade_bycode function to render this optional